A small row of false teeth to help normalise the appearance and function of your teeth

 A dental bridge usually refers to a small row of false teeth which is used to replace an area of your mouth with multiple problem teeth.
 A bridge is a fixed replacement which can be made from a range of materials, and they are designed to appear to be “real teeth”.

-How does getting a bridge work?
+How does getting a dental bridge work?

-1. Your dentist makes a master impression of your teeth, sending it away to a bridge manufacturer.
+Your dentist makes a master impression of your teeth, sending it away to a bridge manufacturer.

-2. If deemed necessary, a temporary bridge will be placed in your mouth.
+If deemed necessary, a temporary bridge will be placed in your mouth.
 This will help to protect your vulnerable teeth before a permanent bridge is installed.

-3. After receiving back your bridges from the manufacturer, your dentist will carefully assess the bridges, ensuring that they are a good fit for your mouth.
+After receiving back your bridges from the manufacturer, your dentist will carefully assess the bridges, ensuring that they are a good fit for your mouth.

-4. The dentist will cement and bond the bridgework in your mouth, giving you a brand new smile!
+The dentist will cement and bond the bridgework in your mouth, giving you a brand new smile!